steelgit/icarus_pi/README.md

 It was never a wise decision to design something with the idea that we would never move the component from its position, or that it would need to be removed from its mounting area.
 Always design with ease of assembly and disassembly in mind

 Make use of not only the horizontal space available on a given surface.
-If its more convenient for assembly, create designs that take advantage of the vertical space given. i.e: moutning this vertically, upside down, stacked, etc.
+If it's more convenient for assembly, create designs that take advantage of the vertical space given, i.e.: mounting this vertically, upside down, stacked, etc.
 <br />
 <br />